tatumio/tatum-js/examples/flow-example/README.md

 This is an example of a README.md file for a project.

-These examples should guide you through some basic operations of the KCS blockchain.
+These examples should guide you through some basic operations of the FLOW blockchain.
 You will be able to:

 - generate FLOW wallet
 - read information from blockchain